3Bodhi/LSATS_Data_Hub/INSTALL.md

 # Edit .env with your favorite text editor
 ```

+#### API Authorization
 You'll need to set up appropriate API keys and credentials:
 - For TeamDynamix: obtain API token from the corresponding TeamDynamix endpoints
 - For Google Sheets: follow the [Google Sheets API quickstart guide](https://developers.google.com/sheets/api/quickstart/python) to obtain credentials
+    - Once you've created a project, place the credentials.json file into the main folder.

+#### Spreadsheet variables
+You'll need to grab the Sheet ID and the specific subsheet name and add them here.
+SPREADSHEET_ID is the mixture of characters found between /spreadsheets/d/ and /edit in the url.
+SHEET_NAME is the literal sheet name, eg "April" "TDX" etc.
 ### 4. Using command-line utilities

 After installation, the following commands will be available: